chenzc24/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured.md

 - **If user explicitly specifies voltage domain**: **MUST strictly follow user's specification**, do not modify or ask for confirmation
 - User-specified voltage domain range: signals within the range (inclusive, based on signal order) belong to that domain
 - Only explicitly mentioned providers use `PVDD3AC`/`PVSS3AC`
-- **If user does NOT specify voltage domain**: Automatically analyze signal name patterns to identify voltage domain groupings
+- **If user does NOT specify voltage domain**: AI must select **ONE unified voltage domain** to power **ALL analog pads**
-  - Group signals with similar base names (e.g., VDDIB/VSSIB, VDDSAR/VSSSAR)
-  - Select main power/ground pairs as providers for each group
+  - **Do NOT analyze multiple voltage domain groupings** - use a single unified voltage domain
+  - **Use AI semantic understanding** to select the most appropriate power/ground pair as the unified voltage domain provider
+  - **All analog pads** (analog IO, analog power/ground) connect to the same voltage domain provider pair
   - Do NOT ask user for voltage domain information - analyze and determine automatically
-- Signals not mentioned or not in range use `PVDD1AC`/`PVSS1AC`
-- **CRITICAL - Voltage Domain Continuity**: Voltage domains MUST be **contiguous and adjacent** in placement order
-  - Signals belonging to the same voltage domain must form a continuous block
-  - Cannot split voltage domain into disconnected segments (this would prevent proper power supply)
-  - When grouping signals by name patterns, verify they form contiguous blocks in the signal placement order
-  - If signals with similar names are separated by other signals, they belong to different voltage domains
+- **All analog power/ground signals except the selected provider pair** use `PVDD1AC`/`PVSS1AC` (consumers)
+- **CRITICAL - Unified Voltage Domain**: When user does NOT specify, all analog pads share ONE unified voltage domain provider pair
+  - The selected provider pair powers ALL analog pads regardless of signal names or positions
+  - Only ONE pair of providers (PVDD3AC/PVSS3AC) exists for the entire design
+  - All other analog power/ground signals are consumers (PVDD1AC/PVSS1AC)
-- **CRITICAL - One Provider Pair Per Domain**: Each voltage domain can have **ONLY ONE pair of providers** (one VDD provider and one VSS provider)
+- **CRITICAL - One Provider Pair**: Only ONE pair of providers (one VDD provider and one VSS provider) for the unified voltage domain
-  - **Even if multiple signals have the same name** (e.g., multiple "AVDDH1" or "AVSS1" signals), **only ONE of them** can be selected as the provider
+  - **Even if multiple signals have the same name** (e.g., multiple "AVDDH1" or "AVSS1" signals), **only ONE of them** (the first occurrence) can be selected as the provider
   - **Selection rule**: Select the **first occurrence** in placement order as provider, all other signals (including duplicates with the same name) become consumers
-  - **Example**: If a domain has [AVDDH1, AVDDH1, AVSS1, AVSS1], only the first AVDDH1 and first AVSS1 are providers, the second AVDDH1 and second AVSS1 are consumers
+  - **Example**: If AI selects AVDD/AVSS as providers, and there are [AVDD, AVDD, AVSS, AVSS, VDDIB, VSSIB], then only the first AVDD and first AVSS are providers (PVDD3AC/PVSS3AC), all others (including the second AVDD, second AVSS, VDDIB, VSSIB) are consumers (PVDD1AC/PVSS1AC)

 ### Pin Configuration Requirements
 - **All analog devices**: MUST include TACVSS/TACVDD fields (mandatory)